 Long-Term Next Steps

 - Download the Video and Photography Release Form and copy it for each of your students.
-These should be signed by a parent or guardian and returned to our office via mail, as a single package for each school, along with Delegate Confirmation Forms by May 1.
+These should be signed by a parent or guardian and returned to our office via mail, as a single package for each school.

-- All final payments must be received at UNA-USA by March 31, 2015.
-Invoices will be sent to each school via e-mail starting in October 2014.
+- All final payments must be received at UNA-USA by May 1.
+Invoices will be sent to each school via e-mail in early-February.